 Nowadays, Canada’s railways have become and are looking expensive.
 But even before, they have always looked expensive.
-If you’re looking to add, timing the CN or CP Rail market will likely be a wasted effort.
-Just scoop them up and tuck them into the core holdings of your portfolio.
+So if you’re looking to add, timing the CN or CP Rail market will likely be a wasted effort.
+So instead, scoop them up and tuck them into the core holdings of your portfolio.

-Probably one of the most popular stocks here in Canada, The Royal Bank of Canada is a global enterprise, with operations in Canada, the United States, and forty (40) other countries.
-It has been declared one of Canada’s most valuable brands for six (6) years straight, with a reputation second to none in terms of customer satisfaction.
-Royal Banks has a market capitalization of almost $180B, definitely one of the best blue-chip stocks you can add to your portfolio today.
-It has a strong dividend, yielding over 3% with a decade-strong dividend growth streak.
-In addition, its dividend is increasing at a fast and impressive pace, having a five-year growth rate of over 6.5%.
+The Royal Bank of Canada (RBC) is one of Canada’s most popular bank stocks.
+As a global enterprise with operations in Canada, the United States, and forty other countries, RBC has been declared one of Canada’s most valuable brands for six consecutive years.
+Known for its customer satisfaction, RBC has a market capitalization of almost $180B, making it one of the best blue-chip stocks to add to your portfolio.

 No blue-chip stock list doesn’t have Fortis.
 If there is, it may not be that reliable, or you can keep looking.
 Fortis is among the top 15 North American utilities, with over ten (10) utility operations under its supervision in Canada, the United States, and the Caribbean.
-The utility industry is highly regulated, it often leads to consistent cash flows.
-And as the population keeps increasing, energy demands will grow right along with it, positioning utility companies to profit.
+The highly regulated utility industry often leads to consistent cash flows.
+And as the population keeps increasing, energy demands will grow, positioning utility companies to profit.

 The Stocks Game: Final Words

-In the end, blue-chip stocks are some, if not the best, investments for anyone out there.
+Ultimately, blue-chip stocks are some, if not the best, investments for anyone.
 They come from stocks with national reputations for quality, reliability, and operating profitably in good and bad times.
-With that being said, having and owning a few blue chips in your portfolio will be worth your time and money.
+So having and owning a few blue chips in your portfolio will be worth your time and money.

 But which ones to choose, you ask?
 That option is for you to discover and explore.
 Choosing the best stocks always depends significantly on the type of investment you want, specific risks, some age factors, and personal financial choices.
 However, there is one thing you can assure of – the earlier you start investing, the better you can eventually become.
-Investments you have will grow much faster and over some time with compounded growth if you start now.
-A couple of suitable investments begin as early as they could, so you see the magic among numbers.
+If you start now, your investments will grow much faster and over time with compounded growth.
+Some suitable investments begin as early as possible, so you see the magic among numbers.

-Finally, there are investors in the market who are passive, mediocre, and aggressive.
-One thing for sure, though – by far, blue chips stocks are market-tested and proven adequate time and time again.
+Finally, some investors in the market are passive, mediocre, and aggressive.
+One thing is for sure, though – by far, blue chip stocks are market-tested and proven adequate repeatedly.
 In addition, these are the safest investments for all types of investors out there.